 Like it or not, being home is a tough job for several reasons.
 One, you will be around your kids constantly.
-This is a double edged sword.
+This is a double-edged sword.
 Two, you don’t get scheduled lunch breaks where you can read a book or run errands.
 Count yourself lucky when you get to eat the bread crusts from their sandwiches.
 Three, you will be around your kids constantly.
 (A point worth repeating.)
-Four, you can forget vacation time, comp time or even “you” time.
-Depending on the age of your kids, you will be lucky to get potty time - it will be up to you to take ‘me’ time; no one is going to offer it to you, no matter how dark the circles under your eyes are or how evil the glint is inside them.
+Four, you can forget vacation time, comp time, or even “you” time.
+Depending on the age of your kids, you will be lucky to get potty time.
+It will be up to you to take ‘me’ time; no one is going to offer it to you, no matter how dark the circles under your eyes are or how evil the glint is inside them.

-When you are home there aren’t any office politics or deadline crises to worry about.
+When you are home, there aren’t any office politics or deadline crises to worry about.
 This is good because you don’t have the mental energy to waste on such mundane tasks; however, the downside is that you aren’t engaging your brain with such mundane tasks.
 You will have to put more effort into finding ways to use your brain on an adult level.
-And for the record, mocking the morning cartoons does not count as mental exercise.
+And for the record, mocking the morning cartoons does not count as a mental exercise.

 Your kids will not magically behave like angels all the time because you are home.